cosmos/gaia/docs/gaia-tutorials/deploy-testnet.md

 gaiad init --chain-id=testing testing

 # Create a key to hold your validator account
-gaiacli keys add validator
+gaiad keys add validator

 # Add that key into the genesis.app_state.accounts array in the genesis file
 # NOTE: this command lets you set the number of coins.
 Make sure this account has some coins
 # with the genesis.app_state.staking.params.bond_denom denom, the default is staking
-gaiad add-genesis-account $(gaiacli keys show validator -a) 1000000000stake,1000000000validatortoken
+gaiad add-genesis-account $(gaiad keys show validator -a) 1000000000stake,1000000000validatortoken

 # Generate the transaction that creates your validator
 gaiad gentx --name validator